 And all the above concerns just direct military conflict.

-One more possible Iranian tactic that all those American weapons could not deal with:
+___________________________One more possible Iranian tactic that all those American weapons could not deal with:

 introduce so much hysteria into the oil market that price spikes will allow it to earn the same revenue from a reduced volume of exports [Mark Heller, New York Times, thanks to Friday Lunch Club ]